ericjgunderson/myRetail-REST-demo/README.md

 The ProductPricing Web API consists of two model classes (LiteDB & Price) and one controller(ProductPriceController).
 LiteDB was the NOSQL storage solution choice (NuGet Install-Package LiteDB) for the productpricing portion of this assignment.
 The functions contained within the LiteDB model can fill a nosql file (.db) based on the Price class: see function FillDB and the subsequent call in the startup file of the ProductPricing API. the ProductPriceController has one function that performs a GET to retrieve product price alon the URI path api/ProductPrice/{itemID}/{storeID}.

+## Set-Up

+1. Download and open the zipped version from main or the file version from master.
+2. Click the solution file (.sln) and open in Visual Studio.
+3. Right click the solution in Solution Explorer and go to properties.
+4. Select Startup Project on the left under Common Properties.
+5. Select the Multiple startup projects button and make sure the action dropdown under Product and ProductPricing is set to 'Start'
+6. Hit Apply and then OK in the bottom right corner.
+7. Open the Startup.cs file and edit in a line(s) for DB creation (example:lDB.FillDB("test", 1, 2, 7.77);) in the Configure function
+8. Click the 'Start' button in Visual Studio to launch both Web APIs: Product and ProductPricing.
+9. Notice also that a Swagger web page launches which will allow input for controller calls and execution using CURL* (see below).

+## Testing

+**Ad-Hoc:**

+Ad-Hoc testing was performed using Swagger CURL (https://curl.se/) commands and a client tool called Postman (https://www.postman.com/downloads/).

+**Unit Testing:**

+Unit Testing projects were created and started under each of the individual web APIs: ProductPricingTests & ProductTests

+## Future Changes

+**Security:**

+As discussed in the initial requirments an API gateway or proxy could be used to intercept communication and route commands to various servers and/or multiple instances of the APIs.
+Authentication is another form of security that could be addressed in the future.
+Even if certain APIs are business facing, safeguards in place to prevent overuse or unauthorized use even from internal clients should exist.

+**Hosting:**

+The Web APIs have the ability to be hosted in multiple environments: Localized servers running IIS webhosting software, Azure cloud instanced versions of the app can be pushed directly from the IDE, or even linux based hosting is available.

+**Code Cleanup:**

+Being that this was a sample app to showcase Microservices/REST, some direct hardcoded values were used in an effort to showcase end results.